How I Only Spent $600 on The Galapagos Islands

-One of the most asked questions after I came back from the Galapagos Islands was, “How much did it cost?”.
+One of the most asked questions, after I came back from the Galapagos Islands, was, “How much did it cost?”.
 As Galapagos is one of the top destinations in South America, I understand why people have the idea that the final price is more than what they are willing to pay; it’s basically the same idea for Machu Pichu and Patagonia.
 However, if you are willing to do a little more research and hard work, you will see that (just like any other place) there is a way to do the Galapagos Islands on a budget.
 I was there for 7 days and I managed to spend around 600 USD in total (including the 100 USD entry fee and 20 USD fee for the Transit Control Card).
-Curious on how I did it?
+Curious about how I did it?

 Cruise or DIY tour

-There are 2 main ways to explore the Galapagos Islands: cruise/organized tour and a DIY tour.
+There are 2 main ways to explore the Galapagos Islands: a cruise/organized tour and a DIY tour.
 If you pre-book a cruise, chances are the prices will be around 2000 USD and for 5-6 days only.
-However, if you are willing to arrive in Quito or the islands directly and book a last minute cruise, the prices will be lower and you can get the best value.
+However, if you are willing to arrive in Quito or the islands directly and book a last-minute cruise, the prices will be lower and you can get the best value.
 But…that wasn’t my style.

 Accommodation and food

 There are plenty of hotels and hostels to stay in during your travels in the Galapagos Islands.
 For me personally, I stayed in shared bedrooms in hostels.
 The average price that a traveler might get for a shared room in the Galapagos is 12-25 USD.
-For my hostel in Isabela, called Posada del Caminante, I payed 15 USD for the shared room.
-As for the one in Santa Cruz, Hostal Gardner, I payed 22 USD for a shared bedroom, but it also included a nice breakfast.
+For my hostel in Isabela, called Posada del Caminante, I paid 15 USD for the shared room.
+As for the one in Santa Cruz, Hostal Gardner, I paid 22 USD for a shared bedroom, but it also included a nice breakfast.
 I met travelers who actually paid cheaper for their rooms, but I was happy with what I got.
-If you’d like a more budget friendly option, you can go around and ask the prices.
+If you’d like a more budget-friendly option, you can go around and ask the prices.
 Who knows, maybe there are better offers?